adobecom/dc/acrobat/blocks/pricing-card/README.md

 ```

 Pricing cards should be defined inside one section, with section-metadata (style "pricing-card-columns").
-For example:
+For example.:

 ---
 |pricing-card|